Jim Bailey (entertainer): Career

 Bailey appeared in over 70 television and movie roles, including appearances on Ally McBeal, Here's Lucy, Night Court, The Rockford Files, Switch, Vega$, The Tonight Show Starring Johnny Carson, The Ed Sullivan Show, The Carol Burnett Show, The Merv Griffin Show, Late Night with David Letterman, The Mike Douglas Show, The Dean Martin Show and The Joan Rivers Show.

 Bailey's fame began in the late 1960s when he created the "illusions" of singers Judy Garland, Barbra Streisand, and Peggy Lee by vocally imitating them in his own operatically trained voice.
 Bailey appeared on concert stages throughout the world, including headlining in Las Vegas at hotels such as The Thunderbird, Caesars Palace, The Desert Inn, The Sands, Harrah's, The Dunes and performing at New York City's Carnegie Hall a total of nine times and The Palladium Theater in London a total of 17 times.
-Bailey also performed for the British Royal Family twice and for four United States presidents.
+Bailey also performed for the British royal family twice and for four United States presidents.

 From 1966 through to 1968, Bailey played summer stock in such shows as The Boy Friend, Calamity Jane with Ginger Rogers, Bells are Ringing and Wildcat with Gale Storm.

 During this time, Bailey was introduced to and became friends with Phyllis Diller.
 Bailey learned to re-create the comedian/actress's personality and later added her to his repertoire.
 In 1968, Bailey moved to Los Angeles and put together a nightclub act with Michael Greer, performing at the Redwood Room, this time adding Judy Garland to his repertoire.
 When Garland came to see Bailey's show, she jumped up onto the stage and asked him to sing a song with her.
-Bailey agreed and the two sang a duet of "Bye Bye Blackbird", which Bailey had intended on singing as himself.
+Bailey agreed and the two sang a duet of "Bye Bye Blackbird", which Bailey had intended to sing as himself.